-The period of Licensing Agreement is from 1 January 2018 to 31 December 2020 (renewable upon the sole discretion of Zhengzhou Sino Gas up to 31 December 2023, with further right to renewal up to 14 January 2025, i.e. the expiry of the 20-year period under the joint venture agreement)
+The period of Licensing Agreement is extended for three years from 1 January 2021 to 31 December 2023. (renewable upon the sole discretion of Zhengzhou Sino Gas up to 14 January 2025, i.e. the expiry of the 20-year period under the joint venture agreement)